Deploy React/Vue build output without wiring a Git-based host

 Recommended workflow

-1. Build your frontend locally or in CI so you have a dist, build, or out folder.
+Build your frontend locally or in CI so you have a dist, build, out, public, or exported static folder.

 Why artifact-first deploys are underused